dstuessy/scrollb/README.md

 ###Notes on CSS.

-By default the scrollbar has none.
+By default the scrollbar has no CSS styling.
 This means it won't necessarily be visible.
 To reverse this, add your own in a '.css' file or 'style' element.